Carlisle & Finch is credited as being the inventors of the electric

 It could generate direct current capacity of 75 watts and sold in great numbers.

 Eventually in 1907, they came out with transformer type devices that utilized household current.

-stamped brass pilot wheels.
-The first models were nickel with a black boiler front.
-Later models were painted all black.
+striping.
+While the first models were nickel with a black boiler front, the Later models were painted all

 Three other smaller, short-lived U.S. manufacturers, Knapp,

 adopted Carlisle & Finch's 2-inch 2 rail track design.
 However, Carlisle & Finch did not intially make

 sectional type track, while the others did.
 Carlisle & Finch's early approach was to supply long